matloff/fasteR/README.md

 ```

 Now you can see how the row labels work.
 There are 15 numbers per row
 here, so the second row starts with the 16th, indicated by '[16]'.
+The
+third row starts with the 31st output number, hence the '[31]' and so
+on.

+Note that a set of numbers such as **Nile** is called a *vector*.

+### A first graph

 R has great graphics, not only in base R but also in wonderful
 user-contributed packages, such as **ggplot2** and **lattice**.
 But